 We sometimes mix millet with our rice for a change of pace and an added health boost.
 It’s a tasty and easy way to get more grains in your diet.
 Sometimes we sneak these additions into our blog post photos like our Chicken with Garlic Sauce feature photo!

-Mung beans are perhaps best know in the Asian world for their sprouts.
+Mung beans are perhaps best known in the Asian world for their sprouts.
 Did you know all of those deliciously refreshing bean sprouts that you eat in your lo mein or in your fried rice are actually mung bean sprouts?
 Yep, that’s right.

 Mung beans are actually more commonly consumed by Chinese as whole beans in soups, congees, desserts, and yes, Mung Bean Popsicle sticks!
 Eating mung beans can cool you from the inside out, according to traditional Chinese medicine and it is a very popular summer snack in whatever forms they are consumed.
 Check out the link below for more information on where to purchase them or just go on over to your local Asian grocery store.